 - Allow staff the use of available time away leave (e.g., vacation, unpaid, or health and personal leave) to accommodate religious observances.

-- Consult the religious accommodation process to resolve conflict between an employee’s request for religious observance, e.g., head covering or facial jewelry, and the business needs of the department.
+- Consult the religious accommodation process to resolve a conflict between an employee’s request for religious observance, e.g., head covering, fasting or facial jewelry, and the business needs of the department.

-For more information on religious accommodations in the workplace, please contact the Office of Workforce Policy and Labor Relations at 254-7232 or firstname.lastname@example.org.
+For more information on religious accommodations in the workplace, please contact the Department of Inclusion and Belonging at (607) 255-3976 or email@example.com.